 Help for Communication

-Neuro SLP has 30 years’ experience assessing and managing a broad range communication problems related to neurological injury or illness.
-Neuro SLP uses current research evidence to tailor assessment and treatment to the needs of each person so that communication becomes more effective and the person is able to participate in communication activities to the best of their abilities.
+Belinda at Neuro SLP has 32 years’ experience assessing and managing a broad range communication problems related to neurological injury or illness.
+Belinda uses current research evidence to tailor assessment and treatment to the needs of each person so that communication becomes more effective and the person is able to participate in communication activities to the best of their abilities.
 Treatment may involve helping the person improve specific areas of communication (e.g. finding words; making speech sounds clearer, improving voice production), compensate for difficulties experienced with communication (e.g. using other ways to get a message across), or by using alternative means of communication (e.g. a life story book, communication book, or device such as an iPad to communicate).
-Neuro SLP uses computer-based therapy and iPad apps as part of therapy when appropriate.
-Telehealth is also available – Neuro SLP can do your therapy using FaceTime or Skype.
-It can be useful for people living in rural or remote areas who can’t access a Speech Pathologist, or to provide a some extra therapy.
+Belinda uses computer-based therapy and iPad apps as part of therapy when appropriate.
+Telehealth is also available – Belinda can do your assessment and therapy using Zoom, FaceTime or Skype.
+Telehealth can be useful for people living in rural or remote areas who can’t access a Speech Pathologist, or to provide a some extra therapy.

 Aphasia is a problem understanding and/or using language to communicate.
 It can be caused by stroke, traumatic brain injury, surgery to the brain, or illnesses that effect the language centres of the brain.
 Aphasia does not affect intelligence.